zonincodes/OpenGL-tutorial/README.md

-# GLFW SETUP
+# OpenGL Tutorial

-* This is an initial setup for OpenGl with GLFW and GLAD
+* This an OpenGL Tutorial for Linux/Ubuntu with cmake.